0xideas/sequifier/documentation/configs/preprocess.md

 collections use an all-false mask.
 Missing masks and forbidden internal gaps are errors.
 Selected interfaces compare only relevant layout feature membership and layout properties, so unused stored layouts/features can be added independently.

+To consume a named layout during training, configure a `depth_transformer` ingestion branch whose `layout` names this entry and whose `columns` are selected features from it.
+See [the training guide](train.md#depth-encoders-and-nested-composites).